metablaster/WindowsFirewallRuleset/README.md

 # Step by step quick start

 **WARNING:**
-- these steps here are designed for for those who don't feel comfotable with `git`, `Powershell` or `Local group policy`
+- These steps here are designed for for those who don't feel comfotable with `git`, `Powershell` or `Local group policy`
-- You may loose internet conectivity for some of your programs or in rare cases even lose internet conectivity completely, if that happens, you can run `ResetFirewall.ps1` to reset firewall to previous state.
+- You may loose internet conectivity for some of your programs or in rare cases even lose internet conectivity completely, if that happens, you can run `ResetFirewall.ps1` to reset firewall to previous state and clear GPO firewall.
 - Inside the Readme folder there is a `ResetFirewall.md`, a guide on how to do it manually, by hand, if for some reason you're unable to run the script, or the script does not solve your problems.
 - Also note that your current/existing rules will not be deleted unless you have rules in GPO whose group name interfere with group names from this ruleset.
-- to be 100% sure please export your current GPO rules first, (if you don't know to do that, then ignore this, you don't have GPO rules)
+- To be 100% sure please export your current GPO rules first, (if you don't know to do that, then ignore this, you don't have GPO rules)
+- The script will ask you what rules you want, to avoid internet connectivity trouble you should apply at least all generic networking and OS related rules rules such as BasicNetworking, ICMP, WindowsSystem, WindowsServices, Multicast etc.

 **STEPS:**
 1. Press Widnows key
-2. Type: services.msc
+2. Type: `services.msc`
 3. Run "Services" as Administrator
-4. Make sure "TCP/IP NetBIOS Helper" service is started
+4. Make sure `TCP/IP NetBIOS Helper` service is started, this is needed to communicate GPO with either localhost or remote PC.
 5. Right click on the Task bar and select `Taskbar settings`
 6. Toggle on `Replace Command Prompt with Windows Powershell in the menu when I right click the start button`
 7. Right click on Start button in Windows system
 8. Click `Windows Powershell (Administrator)` to open Powershell as Administrator (Input Admin password if needed)
-9. Type: (or copy paste commands and hit enter) ```Get-ExecutionPolicy``` and **remeber** what the ouput is.
+9. Type: (or copy paste commands and hit enter) ```Get-ExecutionPolicy``` and remeber what the ouput is.
 10. Type: ```Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force```
 11. Type: ```cd C:\```
 12. Type: ```git clone git@github.com:metablaster/WindowsFirewallRuleset.git```